What’s laser engraving and how does it work?

 The most outstanding feature of this process is its ability to engrave 2D codes that keep high readability rates after post-process treatments.
 Those treatments can include shotblasting, e-coating and heat treatments, addressing the most complex traceability issues.

-But if engraving the most resistant identifiers isn’t needed, laser etching is generally preferred because it’s a high-speed method.
+But if engraving the most resistant identifiers isn’t needed, laser etching is generally preferred because it’s a high-speed method that doesn’t rely as heavily on ablation.

 There’s also a unique method called laser annealing to mark metals like stainless steel.